NCMlab/NCMlab.github.io/_studentprojects/AutomaticScoringOfPaperQuestionnaires.md

 There is an existing open-source package that will facilitate this project: https://sdaps.org/

-The optimal complete project would allow a research associate to take a picture of a completed paper questionnaire using their cellphone, send it to a site for processing which then POSTS the results to teh database.
+The optimal complete project would allow a research associate to take a picture of a completed paper questionnaire using their cellphone, send it to a site for processing which then POSTS the results to the database.